 Planning a vacation around sports can be a great option for those more athletically inclined.
 However, be sure to plan, and make sure to endurance and strength train for at least 3-6 months prior to leaving, as both accidents (usually due to lack of preparation) and weather can disrupt even the best laid plans.
+Before taking part in windsurfing for the first time, you may want to try another watersport like Kite Surfing ahead of time.
+This will allow you to get used to managing a board on the water, as well as getting a feel for the different weather conditions that you could come up against.
+Windsurfing is a complex, yet fun sport, so you will want to make sure that you’re best prepared for your experience.
 Many people think you will need loads of equipment to be able to windsurf, but that isn’t true.
 You need to be well equipped in clothing and this dryrobe equivalent might be a good idea to keep you warm and dry when you come out of the water, but generally it is very easy to hire windsurfing equipment like board and rig.
 If you would prefer to buy your own, that is also possible, of course.
 It is also important to select from the UK’s best collection of men’s wetsuits before heading out on your travels.
 Windsurfing is a great way to get out and enjoy the water and weather, and both Europe and the Caribbean islands have some of the best windsurfing spots in the world.

 What to Look For